kadamwhite/talks/2018/wceu/slides.md

 ???

-No, I think that the hard part of software development is what we do _just before_ and _right after_ writing code.
+What makes a successful project are all these things, the things we do _just before_ and _right after_ writing code.

-Writing code is fun, and interesting!
-But whether you work freelance, at an agency, or in a product company, we face these other challenges on every project.
-Switching costs; Onboarding takes; the friction of team communication; code review; handoff.
+We face these other challenges on every project.
+Onboarding, team communication, code review, handoff — I think this is the real hard stuff.

+---

+(flowchart showing how we constantly switch into and out of coding in the process of onboarding &rarr; code &arr; code review &arr; bug reports &rarr; documentation &rarr; etc, through to delivery)

+???

+It's hard because each one of these processes requires different types of thinking than programming does.
+We constantly switch back and forth between programming and team communication.

 ---